novoda/rxpresso/README.md

 ## Simple usage

-To generate a mocked repo use an interface providing Observables as an abstraction for your repo.
+To generate a mocked repo use simply use Mockito.
-You can now use this interface to generate a mock as shown below.

-**Interfaced repository**
+**Example repository**
 ```java
 public interface DataRepository {